Google Maps to start directing drivers to 'eco-friendly' routes | Technology

 Google Maps to start directing drivers to 'eco-friendly' routes

 The potential effect on emissions from the feature is unclear.
-But in a study of 20 people at California State University, Long Beach, university researchers last year found participants were more inclined to consider carbon emissions in route selection after testing an app that showed estimates.
+A study of 20 people at California State University, Long Beach, last year found participants were more inclined to consider carbon emissions in route selection after testing an app that showed estimates.
 Google's announcement included additional climate-focused changes.
-From June, it will start warning drivers about travel through low emissions zones where some vehicles are restricted in Germany, France, the Netherlands, Spain, and the U.K.
+From June, it will start warning drivers about to travel through low emissions zones where some vehicles are restricted in Germany, France, the Netherlands, Spain and the United Kingdom.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)